carlosbrando/rails_book-2.2/en/01_ActiveRecord/02_conditions.markdown

-## A new way of specifying conditions with a Hash
+## New way of specifying conditions with a Hash

 When performing database queries, sometimes you need to use the `:joins` option, either to improve application performance or when you need to retrieve information that depends on results from more than one table.